 Mr. Harmon has many years of experience volunteering with Texas Department of Criminal Justice Chaplaincy.
 Upon retirement his heart was led into prison ministry.
 He became a Certified Volunteer Chaplain’s Assistant and began facilitating Life Changes classes at the Wynne Unit in Huntsville, Texas.
 Touching the heart of the untouchable is a gift of Eddie and his leadership skills have been proven through his years of service.
 His weekly ministry to medium and closed custody offenders at the Wynne Unit continues to date while he also serves as Chairman of Elders at Covenant Fellowship of Huntsville.

 Dr. James Mathew is an ordained Christian minister who also has served as a chaplain with the Texas Department of Criminal Justice.
 He is a graduate of Fuller Theological Seminary.
 His PhD is in International Development with specialization in Christian Leadership.
 Mathew was born and raised in India and pursued his graduate studies in the United States, which gives him the added advantage of skillfully working cross-culturally with people in various contexts.
-James often speaks here in US and travels to South Asia to train Christian Leaders.
+James often speaks here in the US and travels to South Asia to train Christian Leaders.

 Mr. Goodwin served as Executive Director for Recovery Center Huntsville prior to his appointment at RJMN Texas.
 He was mentored in restorative justice practices by RJMN founder Emmett Solomon while under the leadership of former Executive Director Bill Kleiber.
 Ron is a graduate of The Therapon Institute Louisiana and the Houston Community College System.
 He is Board Certified in Belief Therapy and accomplished in reentry counseling.
-A passion for Biblical solutions in criminal justice impacts his daily agenda at RJMN Texas.
+A passion for biblical solutions in criminal justice impacts his daily agenda at RJMN Texas.